sentinel-official/docs/docs/node-monitoring/metrics/exporters/cosmos-validator-exporter.md

 # Log level.
 Change it to "debug" or even trace for more verbosity and debugging.
 Defaults to "info".
 level = "debug"
 # Whether all the logs should be written in JSON instead of a pretty-printed text.
 Useful if you have
-# logging solutions, like ELK.
+# logging solutions, like Elastic stack.
 Defaults to false.
 json = false

 # Per-chain config.